You bought a gravel bike and want to get the most out of it? With a little gravel accessory in the right places, you can make your bike even better.

 Lighting for the Night

-- With a hub dynamo and a bike light like the SON Edelux II LED headlight, you not only turn night into day but also don't have to worry about the power supply anymore.
+- With a hub dynamo and a bike light like the SON Edelux II LED headlight, you not only turn night into day but also don't have to worry about the power supply.

-- But even with a battery light, such as the Busch & Müller IXON IQ Speed, you can ensure the necessary lighting – it's important to keep an eye on the battery level with battery-powered lamps.
+- But even with a battery light, such as the Busch & Müller IXON IQ Speed, you can provide the necessary lighting – it's important to keep an eye on the battery level with battery-powered lamps.

 Bike Lighting

-Bike Lighting Battery | Bike Lighting with Dynamo
+Battery Bike Lighting | Bike Lighting with Dynamo

-Mudguards against Dirt and Wetness
+Mudguards against dirt and wetness

 Additionally, mudguards on a gravel bike have the nice side effect that your less muddy bike expects significantly less cleaning effort after a ridden tour.